PitaKibunja/yolo/README.md

 # YOLO Setup on Ubuntu Server 22.04

-This Ansible playbook is designed to automate the setup of YOLO (You Only Look Once) on an Ubuntu Server 22.04.
-YOLO is a popular real-time object detection system, and this playbook streamlines the process of configuring the required environment to run YOLO.
+This Ansible playbook is designed to automate the setup of an e-commerce website and dashboard on an Ubuntu Server 22.04.

 ## Prerequisites